CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getdocument-method.md

 ## <a name="parameters"></a>Paramètres
  `url`
- [in] L’URL qui identifie le document.
+ [in] The URL that identifies the document.

  `language`
- [in] Le langage du document.
+ [in] The document language.
 Ce paramètre est optionnel.

  `languageVendor`
- [in] L’identité du fournisseur de langage du document.
+ [in] The identity of the vendor for the document language.
 Ce paramètre est optionnel.

  `documentType`
- [in] Le type du document.
+ [in] The type of the document.
 Ce paramètre est optionnel.

  `pRetVal`
- [out] Pointeur vers l’interface retournée.
+ [out] A pointer to the returned interface.

 ## <a name="return-value"></a>Valeur de retour
- S_OK si la méthode réussit ; Sinon, E_FAIL ou un autre code d’erreur.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
- **En-tête :** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Voir aussi